FH-Potsdam/IDL-Website/src/site/en/projects/katwarn.md

 ![](/images/uploads/katwarn-1-1200.jpg)

-Since 2013 the IDL is supporting Fraunhofer Fokus by building an integrated and user-friendly design system across a variety of eco-systems.
+Since 2013 the **Interaction Design Lab** is supporting Fraunhofer Fokus by building an integrated and user-friendly design system across a variety of eco-systems.
 From iOS devices to Android and Windows Phone, to Smart Watches like the Apple Watch, to public displays of varying sizes.
 Each with their own design methodology and requirements, which designs need to be adapted to, while maintaining the design identity of the system.

 ![](/images/uploads/katwarn-3-1200.jpg)